transist/echidna-api/README.md

 # TODO

-Must
+Must:

-* retrieve historical data (lib/historical.js)
+* DONE: retrieve historical data (lib/historical.js) and emit
-* change queue based on feedconfig (lib/queue.js)
+* change queue based on feedconfig (lib/group.js)
+ * if queue is not present as a key, select a random valid queue

 Should